luckimeer/Ash-Ketchum-Pokedex/README.md

 ### Known Bugs

 - [ ] 1.
 Press the ON/OFF Button and Pokedex does not turn off
+   - Temporary solution: Added code to disable eventlistener after single firing to prevent welcome screen message from replaying when clicking the on/off button multiple times
 - [x] 2.
 Pokemon list appears before clicking the on button is clicked
 - [x] 3.
 Pokemon list does not start at the first Pokemon